thesadru/disnake/docs/api.rst

         The guild's public updates channel.

-        If this could not be found then it falls back to a :class:`Object` with the ID being set.
+        If this cold not be fond then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.public_updates_channel`.

         :type: Union[:class:`TextChannel`, :class:`Object`]

-    .. attribute:: afk_timeout
+    .. attribute:: afk_timeot

-        The guild's AFK timeout.
-See :attr:`Guild.afk_timeout`.
+        The guild's AFK timeot.
+See :attr:`Guild.afk_timeot`.

         :type: :class:`int`